Fig. 1 Atlantic Ocean (World Ocean Database) |

 "Potential temperature is used in oceanography as though it is a conservative variable like salinity; however, turbulent mixing processes conserve enthalpy and usually destroy potential temperature.
 This negative production of potential temperature is similar in magnitude to the well-known production of entropy that always occurs during mixing processes.
 Here it is shown that potential enthalpy—the enthalpy that a water parcel would have if raised adiabatically and without exchange of salt to the sea surface—is more conservative than potential temperature by two orders of magnitude.
 Furthermore, it is shown that a flux of potential enthalpy can be called “the heat flux” even though potential enthalpy is undefined up to a linear function of salinity.
 The exchange of heat across the sea surface is identically the flux of potential enthalpy.
 This same flux is not proportional to the flux of potential temperature because of variations in heat capacity of up to 5%.
 The geothermal heat flux across the ocean floor is also approximately the flux of potential enthalpy with an error of no more that 0.15%.
 These results prove that potential enthalpy is the quantity whose advection and diffusion is equivalent to advection and diffusion of “heat” in the ocean."
 (A thermodynamic potential of seawater in terms of Absolute Salinity, Conservative Temperature, and in situ pressure).

-Those two papers quoted above indicate that the energy of the Sun in the form of visible photons ('light') and invisible photons ('infrared') compose 'heat content' in the oceans.
+Those two papers quoted above indicate that the energy of the Sun, in the form of visible photons ('light') and invisible photons ('infrared'), make up the 'heat content' in the oceans.

 Those photons, whether they are visible to us or not, are absorbed by molecules of seawater: